-The University has recently undertaken a large project to replace the telephone system.
-The new system is called Chorus, and it is a flexible tool which will allow you to handle telephone calls in some sophisticated ways.
+The University telephone system is a flexible tool which will allow you to handle telephone calls in some sophisticated ways.
 However, Chorus is a VoIP telephony system, which means that existing analogue equipment such as amplified phones or in-line amplifiers will not work.

 Consider your phone use.
 Do you need to make confidential calls?
 Do you work in a noisy environment?
 You may need to try several options to find the solution that works best for you.
 The costs of any additional equipment should be met by your department as a reasonable adjustment for disability.